Church of St. Edward, Busto Arsizio: History

 In 1936, plans to construct a larger church for the Cascina Brughetto began, due to an increase in the population of the area.
 The previous church, dedicated to Sant’Eurosia, was demolished in 1954, 15 years after the Church of St. Edward opened, and two years after the Church of Santa Croce opened.
 The church's crypt was opened on 15 November 1938, and for nearly a year served as the church of Strà Brughetto.
-The neighbourhood was constructed over one of the presumed sites of the Battle of Legnano, and before the 1940s, was scarcely populated, with its residents living in Cascinas, predominantly owned by the Azzimonti, Brazzelli, Colombo, Crespi, Girola, Lualdi, Pellegatta, Tovaglieri, and Tosi families, whose descendants still reside in the neighbourhood today.
+The neighbourhood was constructed over one of the presumed sites of the Battle of Legnano, and before the 1940s, was scarcely populated, with its residents living in Cascinas, predominantly owned by the Azzimonti, Brazzelli, Colombo, Crespi, Girola, Lualdi, Pellegatta, Tosi, and Tovaglieri families, whose descendants still reside in the neighbourhood today.